 Poppy Seed Chicken Casserole is a classic southern dish that you’ll find a recipe for in practically every community or church cookbook.
 And strangely enough, you’ll find little variation between recipes.
 Or maybe that’s not strange, because why tinker with something that tastes as good as Poppy Seed Chicken Casserole?

 Shredded or diced chicken (I use a rotisserie chicken) is mixed with Cream of Chicken Condensed Soup and sour cream and topped with poppy seeds and a Ritz cracker topping.
 I also like to add just a little celery salt and some Cheddar cheese.
-It’s a super easy comfort meal that will appeal to the whole family.
-And make sure you get dibs on the leftovers.
-It reheats really well too.
+This casserole only takes a few minutes to mix together and then it just needs a little over 30 minutes on the oven.

 - 4 cups chopped cooked chicken

-- 1 can (10¾-ounce) cream of chicken condensed soup
+- 1 (10 3/4-ounce) can cream of chicken condensed soup

 - 1 (8-ounce) container sour cream